 Facilitating the community experience: Enhancing interaction, cooperation, and/or collaboration among role players to improve or advance the community

 Hear ye!
 Hear ye!
 It’s time to announce the winners of the 2016 Tournament of Simulations (ToS).
 For those who may not be aware, ToS is an annual competition, sponsored by Ongoing Worlds, where role play games of different clubs and genres compete against each other in a friendly manner for several awards.
 The original tournament was held back in 1999.
 For this year’s ToS, each participating sim submitted 10 posts that were written sometime during 2016.
 The posts were then evaluated by three judges in three different categories on a 1-10 scale: Story, Characters, and Readability/Grammar.
 The final scores were then adjusted based on the individual judge’s respective averages and standard deviations to adjust for both hard & easy grading judges and judges with small & large ranges of scores.

-Despite the title, we are not accepting Squiddie nominations right now.
-Sorry!
-In case you missed it, the 2016 prizes have already been awarded.
-However, we have received a few questions about how we choose the winners and what makes a good candidate.
+We have received a few questions about how we choose the Squiddies winners (2016, 2017, 2018) and what makes a good candidate.
 Before we get to that, I want to do two things first: 1) Explain the Squiddies to anyone who might not be familiar with them, and 2) Provide a brief overview of some of the other major annual awards within the greater simming and online role playing community.